mikeyroush/mikeyroush.github.io/migration-notes.md

 # Astro Migration Notes

+## Critical Fix: GitHub Pages Deployment Configuration
+I've made the following critical changes to fix the deployment issues:

+1. **Updated the GitHub Actions workflow file**:
+   - Added `actions/configure-pages@v3` to properly set up GitHub Pages
+   - Updated to newer versions of the actions
+   - Added concurrency control for deployments
+   - This prevents Jekyll from being used during deployment

+2. **Added `.nojekyll` files**:
+   - Added to both the root directory AND the `public/` directory
+   - This ensures GitHub Pages doesn't try to process the site with Jekyll
+   - Both locations are necessary for different stages of the deployment

 ## About GitHub Pages Deployment
 - The GitHub free plan includes GitHub Actions with 2,000 minutes per month for private repositories and unlimited minutes for public repositories.
-- The current deployment workflow in `.github/workflows/deploy.yml` is configured correctly:
+- The workflow in `.github/workflows/deploy.yml` is now correctly configured to:
-  - It builds the site using `npm run build`
+  - Build the site using Astro (not Jekyll)
-  - It deploys the `dist/` directory to GitHub Pages
+  - Deploy the `dist/` directory to GitHub Pages
   - No need to commit the `dist/` directory (it's correctly in `.gitignore`)

 ## Files to Remove